 - Obtaining a life insurance policy and identifying the other party as your spouse and designating them as beneficiary;

-- Purchasing a home or other real property where the deed is signed by you and the other person as husband and wife;
+- Purchasing a home or other real property where you and the other person sign the deed as husband and wife;

 - Taking out a loan with the other person being identified as either your husband/wife;